Academic Work & Lectures Writing Index︎

 ― Kathy Acker

 My writing is tool of sense making, and self-making.
 It is where I find and refine my voice.
-I write as a white cis queer woman from a low income, precarious, single mother family.
-I write about lived experience.
-Specifically intersectional queer lived experiences.
-I write from an intersectional, trans inclusive feminist viewpoint.
+I write from an intersectional, trans inclusive feminist standpoint.
 I’m committed to surfacing and opening up conversations about class, race, gender, sexuality, health, care, aging and poverty.
 I think my writing is therapy and escape for me.
 It’s where I get to name and narrate experiences often too heavy to articulate with my spoken voice.
 It’s where I rage, narrate the occasional complex revenge fantasy, and make myself laugh; amongst other things.
-It’s where I simply observve what comes up from my writing hand and word-iamge psyche.
-Perhaps writing in silence and the safety of my privacy gives me some kind of space to speak the unspeakable.
+It’s where I simply observe what comes up from my writing hand and word-image psyche.
+Perhaps writing in silence and the safety of my privacy gives me some kind of space to feel and speak the unspeakable.

 I write as an appetite.
 I am hungry for writing.
 I hunger for the act of ascribing thought to word, but also for the act of reading other people’s intimate and carefully crafted thought processes.
 I ask myself over, why write this out?
 Why put feeling to thought?
 Thought to word?
 Word to page?
 I do so, to re-write and reform my experience.
-To replace an experience that was given to me by force and circumstance.
+To replace experiences with more favourable narratives.
 To pour new content into my body-psyche story world.

 Writing is a technology.
-To write requires access to education, but once word forms can be crawled on the back of anything with a stub of a pencil; writing is an immediate form of expression and communication.
-Writing is not open to all, because access to education and other forms of capital is not equally available.
-But, once words can be written; stories can be told.
+To write requires access to education, but once word forms can be scrawled on the back of anything with a stub of a pencil; writing is an immediate form of expression and communication.
+Once words can be written; stories can be told.
 These words, my words, a tool for nuanced thought, reflection, analysis, reassembling self.
 Story-crafting as a form of sense making.
 Writing as a method of summoning and letting go.
 Writing as a process of getting out of my head.
-Of occupying

 The worlds I often write into, are an act of refusal and cultivation of an alternative reality.
 They are worlds that document and name the intricacies of my sensations.
-They are words that quite literally, help me make sense of my phenomenological, affective, and embodied states that accompany my experience of snapping, sinking, and surfacing.
-The worlds I write into are also spaces for me to acquire new knowledge, play with it in my hand-mind, look at ideas from different perspectives, dismantle them, take them apart and finally, if possible, put them to use in the complex and difficult conditions of everyday life.
+They are worlds that quite literally, help me make sense of my phenomenological, affective, and embodied states that accompany my experience of snapping, sinking, and surfacing.
+The worlds I write into are also spaces for me to acquire new knowledge, play with it in my hand-mind, look at ideas from different perspectives, dismantle them, take them apart and finally, if possible, put them to use in the complex conditions of everyday life.
 I’m increasingly interested in the practice of co-writing, of writing with others in a plural mash up of voices and styles.
-I’m also committed to lateral citation - referencing friends, lovers, more-than humans, as well as more conventional texts from the academy.
+I’m also committed to lateral citation - referencing friends, lovers, more-than humans, as well as more conventional academic texts.